 Any type of physical activity that you enjoy is helpful for managing negative emotions and stress.
 With regular practice, you’ll grow stronger, both mentally and physically.

 A recreational therapy program, in and out of rehab, helps you focus on the present moment.
-In fact, people struggling with addiction and mental health issues often have a hard time with mindfulness.
+In fact, people struggling with substance abuse and mental health issues often have a hard time with mindfulness.
 They constantly relive painful memories of the past or express a lot of anxiety about the future.

 Whether it’s walking, swimming, surfing or practicing Pilates, an exercise therapy program is a healthy way to manage emotions.